Feature: #109163 - Implement public system resources publishing

 $GLOBALS

-Copy/ mirror files in Production context and link folders in Development context:
+Copy / mirror files in a Production context and link folders in a Development

 $GLOBALS